Perl-Apollo/Corinna/rfc/faq.md

 need more features to get this far.
 I was wrong).

-Stevan "damnit" Little is writing [Stella](https://github.com/stevan/Stella), an acrtor model written with `class`.
+Stevan "damnit" Little is writing [Stella](https://github.com/stevan/Stella), an actor model written with `class`.
 So far, he's been very pleased with how easy `class` is to work with.

 ## 15.1.7 Is there a tutorial?